Most dogs like playing with a ball and then some dogs are just ball mad. Why do dogs love dog balls so much?

 10 – Five Senses Ball

 Just squeaking into the top 10 (see what we did there!) is the 5 Senses Ball.
-This dog ball is designed to appeal to sight, sound, taste, smell and feel so it offers additional stimulation for your pet.
+This dog ball is designed to appeal to sight, sound, taste, smell and feel, so it offers additional stimulation for your pet.
+It comes in 2 sizes (2.5″ & 3.25″) and assorted colours.

-I think this ball would be absolutely great if your dog is blind or has impaired vision.
+This ball would be great if your dog is blind or has impaired vision.

 9 – Squeakair Dog Toy Tennis Ball

 The KONG Squeakair Dog Toy Tennis Ball comes in at number 9.
-Generally, tennis balls are Poppy’s number 1 favourite toy.
-I think because it must have been the first toy she was ever given.
+Tennis balls are generally Poppy’s number one favourite toy, I think, because they must have been the first toy she was ever given.

 However, tennis balls last around 3 nanoseconds with Poppy.
 She tears their fur off and then eats them.
-I’m pretty sure they are not the healthiest thing she could be eating!
+I’m pretty sure they are not the healthiest thing she could eat!

 However, these tennis balls are good.
 Especially in Poppy’s eyes because they squeak.
 Until she squeaks the squeak out of them.

-The medium KONG Squeakair Dog Toy Tennis Ball is about the size of a normal tennis ball.
-And they fit in a ball chucker which is great for those bad throwers amongst us.
+The medium KONG Squeakair Dog Toy Tennis Ball is about the size of a standard tennis ball.
+And they fit in a ball chucker, which is great for those bad throwers amongst us.

 These are a really good ball; they squeak and they are very visible.